How to open a business account in Australia

 Minimum deposit or transaction requirements

-Some business bank accounts can have a minimum deposit or monthly transaction.
+Some business bank accounts can have a minimum deposit or monthly transaction requirements.
 There can also be a minimum balance requirement that you have to maintain to avoid any penalty.

 If you have a new business and aren’t sure whether you can meet the minimum deposit or balance requirement, you might want to consider a business account without these limitations.